shader-slang/slang/docs/proposals/004-initialization.md

 synthesis will fail and the constructor will not be added to the type.
 Failure to synthesis a constructor is not an error, and an error will appear if the user is trying to initialize a value of the type in question assuming such a constructor exist.

-Note that if every member of a struct contains a default expression, the synthesized `__init` method can be called with 0 arguments.
+Note that if every member of a struct contains a default expression, the synthesized `__init` method can be called with 0 arguments, however, this will not cause a variable declaration to be implicitly initialized.
+Implicit initialization is a backward compatibility feature that only work for user-defined `__init()` methods.

 ### Single argument constructor call